RebelToolbox/RebelDocumentation/tutorials/scripting/visual_script/nodes_purposes.rst

 Ports and connections
 ---------------------

-Programming in Godot Visual Scripting is done via *Nodes* and *Port Connections* inside each function.
+Programming in Rebel Visual Scripting is done via *Nodes* and *Port Connections* inside each function.

 Ports
 ~~~~~

-Nodes in Godot Visual Scripting have *Ports*.
+Nodes in Rebel Visual Scripting have *Ports*.
 These are endpoints that appear to the
 left and right of nodes and which can be used to make *Connections*:
 There are two types of *Ports*: *Sequence* and *Data*.